ondrejch/VR1-openmc/README.md

 These steps show you how to install the VR1-openmc package using conda.

 1. Make sure you have conda installed.
+2. Install openmc using conda-forge or mamba.
+OpenMC is a dependency for VR1.
-2. Create a new conda environment with Python 3.11 and activate it:
+3. Create a new conda environment with Python 3.11 and activate it:
 ```
 conda create -n vr1 python=3.11 openmc -c conda-forge
 conda activate vr1